Current Diets

 Output:

-Baseline diet enforcement in the optimization can be toggled via config.diet.enforce_gdd_baseline.
-When enabled, the builder reads processing/{name}/gdd_dietary_intake.csv (All ages by default) and adds per-country equality loads for matching food groups, forcing the solution to replicate observed intake. baseline_age and baseline_reference_year override which cohort/year slice the model locks to.
+Baseline diet enforcement in the optimization can be toggled via config.validation.enforce_gdd_baseline.
+When enabled, the builder reads processing/{name}/dietary_intake.csv (All ages by default) and adds per-country equality loads for matching food groups, forcing the solution to replicate observed intake. diet.baseline_age and diet.baseline_reference_year override which cohort/year slice the model locks to.

 References